GensaGames/MLWiki-Machine-Learning-and-Math/README.md

 </p>
 </br>

-### 1. General

-* [CS188 Artificial Intelligence (Reinforcement Learning and AI)](https://www.youtube.com/channel/UCshmLD2MsyqAKBx8ctivb5Q/videos) Great Youtube channel with introductino into Reinforcement Learning and AI in general.
-Instructor: Prof. Dan Klein.

-### 2. Neural Network

-* [RNN LSTM](https://www.youtube.com/watch?v=WCUNPb-5EYI) Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM).
-Very simple and friendly walk through how they work and how they are useful.

-* [RNN](https://towardsdatascience.com/recurrent-neural-networks-and-lstm-4b601dd822a5) Introducation for the Recurrent Neural Network.
-This is because it is the first algorithm that remembers its input, due to an internal memory, which makes it perfectly suited for Machine Learning problems that involve sequential data.

-### 3. Optimization

-* [SGD, Momentum, RMSProp](http://cs231n.github.io/neural-networks-3/) Nice general description for primary optimization objective in SGD, with Momentum, Nesterom, RMSProp and other.
-Also includes basic information during work with Neural Networks.

-* [Momentum, RMSProp, Adagrad](https://wiseodd.github.io/techblog/2016/06/22/nn-optimization/) Another good example describing optimization objective.
-Using simple Python example, authour showed optimization evolving, from one algorithm, to another.

-### 4. Activation

-* [SoftMax, Sigmoid, ReLU](https://github.com/Kulbear/deep-learning-nano-foundation/wiki/ReLU-and-Softmax-Activation-Functions) Visualized sample of different activation functions and comparing Sigmoid and Softmax.

-* [Simoid, ReLU, Tanh](https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6) The Nonlinear Activation Functions are the most used activation functions.
-It makes it easy for the model to generalize or adapt with variety of data and to differentiate between the output.

-### 5. Feature Extraction

-* [SIFT (Scale-Invariant Feature Transform)](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_sift_intro/py_sift_intro.html#sift-intro) So, in 2004, D.Lowe, University of British Columbia, came up with a new algorithm, Scale Invariant Feature Transform (SIFT) in his paper, Distinctive Image Features from Scale-Invariant Keypoints, which extract keypoints and compute its descriptors.

-* [ORB (Oriented FAST and Rotated BRIEF)](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_orb/py_orb.html#orb) This algorithm was brought up by Ethan Rublee, Vincent Rabaud, Kurt Konolige and Gary R. Bradski in their paper ORB: An efficient alternative to SIFT or SURF in 2011.
-As the title says, it is a good alternative to SIFT and SURF in computation cost, matching performance and mainly the patents.
-Yes, SIFT and SURF are patented and you are supposed to pay them for its use.
-But ORB is not!

-* [SURF (Speeded-Up Robust Features)](https://www.youtube.com/watch?v=WCUNPb-5EYI) In 2006, three people, Bay, H., Tuytelaars, T. and Van Gool, L, published another paper, “SURF: Speeded Up Robust Features” which introduced a new algorithm called SURF.
-As name suggests, it is a speeded-up version of SIFT.

-* [BRIEF (Binary Robust Independent Elementary Features)](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_brief/py_brief.html#brief) We know SIFT uses 128-dim vector for descriptors.
-Since it is using floating point numbers, it takes basically 512 bytes.
-Similarly SURF also takes minimum of 256 bytes (for 64-dim).
-Creating such a vector for thousands of features takes a lot of memory which are not feasible for resouce-constraint applications especially for embedded systems.
-Larger the memory, longer the time it takes for matching.

-### 6. Reinforcement Learning

-* [A (Long) Peek into Reinforcement Learning](https://lilianweng.github.io/lil-log/2018/02/19/a-long-peek-into-reinforcement-learning.html#key-concepts) We will first introduce several fundamental concepts and then dive into classic approaches to solving RL problems.
-Hopefully, this post could be a good starting point for newbies, bridging the future study on the cutting-edge research.

 -----------------------------
 ### Coursera Andrew Ng
 All lecture slides, from source Cource of Andrew Ng.
 For more information, please check [Stanford Machine Learning Andrew Ng](http://www.holehouse.org/mlclass/), where described this Course in text format with detailed information.